Contraception is designed to ensure that sexual intercourse does not result in pregnancy. This fact sheet outlines the non-hormonal methods.

 Carefully follow the instructions that come with the condoms.
-After sex, you should check the condom for leaks and tears before its discarded (dont flush condoms down the toilet).
+After sex, you should check the condom for leaks and tears before its discarded (do not flush condoms down the toilet).
 If there is a problem, emergency contraception (the morning after pill), may be needed.
-For more information on this please see the factsheet on hormonal contraception.
+For more information on this please see the fact sheet on hormonal contraception.

 If used according to the instructions, condoms are 98 per cent effective at preventing pregnancy.
 They may also protect both partners against certain sexually transmitted infections such as HIV and genital warts.

 A female condom (Femidom) is a thin, soft polyurethane pouch, which is fitted inside the vagina before sex.
 It has an inner ring that goes into the upper part of the vagina, and an outer one, which should be visible.
 The female condom is less likely to tear than the male condom.